Mean field limits of co-evolutionary signed heterogeneous networks: Introduction

-\underline{Step IV.} We construct a \emph{generalized Vlasov equation} (VE)\---a fixed point equation induced by the pushforward of the semiflow generated by the IE, in the spirit of Neunzert \cite{N84}.
-Then we apply Banach contraction principle again to show the unique existence of solutions to the generalized VE.
-The regularity of the MFL (absolute continuity of the solution to the generalized VE) largely depends on the flow of the IE being Lipschitz, due to Rademacher's change of variables formula \cite{EG15}, and hence is only obtained, when the dynamics of the underlying graph is independent of the dynamics of the oscillators.
+\underline{Step IV.} We construct a \emph{generalized Vlasov equation} (VE) {(\eqref{Fixed})}\---a fixed point equation induced by the pushforward of the semiflow generated by the IE, in the sense of Neunzert \cite{N84}.
+Then we are able to apply the Banach contraction principle again to show the unique existence of solutions to the generalized VE {(Theorem~\ref{thm-existence-VE})}.

-\underline{Step V.} We establish approximation of the MFL (solution to the generalized VE) by empirical distributions generated by a sequence of ODEs like \eqref{coevolution-a}-\eqref{coevolution-b} (Theorem~\ref{th-approx}).
+\underline{Step V.} We establish the approximation by the MFL (solution to the generalized VE) of the empirical distributions generated by a sequence of ODEs like \eqref{coevolution-a}-\eqref{coevolution-b} (Theorem~\ref{th-approx}).
 To do this, we rely on the continuous dependence of the semiflow (Propositions~\ref{prop-continuousdependence} and ~\ref{prop-sol-fixedpoint}).
-Such an approximation result is also based on the discretization of a given initial digraph measure as well as the initial distribution (i.e., the initial condition of the generalized VE), which further is a consequence of the recent results of probability measures by finitely supported discrete measures with equal mass on each point of the support (so-called \emph{uniform approximation} \cite{XB19}, or \emph{deterministic empirical approximation} \cite{C18,BJ22}) \cite{XB19,C18,BJ22}.
-We point out that except for the existence of the approximations of the initial digraph measure, we also need to ensure the sequence of graphs of the approximations are nonnegative over the prescribed finite time interval of interest.
+Such an approximation result is also based on the discretization of a given initial signed digraph measure as well as the initial distribution (i.e., the initial condition of the generalized VE), {which further is a consequence with calibration (due to that the digraph measure may not be positive)} of the recent results of probability measures by finitely supported discrete measures with equal mass on each point of the support (so-called \emph{uniform approximation} \cite{XB19}, or \emph{deterministic empirical approximation} \cite{C18,BJ22}) \cite{XB19,C18,BJ22}.